Joe Theismann: Toronto Argonauts

-National Football League
+Washington Redskins

 In 1974, the Washington Redskins obtained Theismann's rights from the Dolphins in exchange for the team's first-round draft pick in 1976 (the Dolphins selected linebacker Larry Gordon with the pick).
 Theismann left the CFL and joined the Redskins, where he served as the team's punt returner during his first season.
 In 1978, Theismann became the Redskins' starting quarterback, succeeding Billy Kilmer.

 In 1982, Theismann led the Redskins to their first championship in 40 years against the Dolphins in Super Bowl XVII.
-He threw two touchdowns and, with the Redskins trailing 17–13 in the third quarter, made arguably the most important defensive play of the game – after his pass was deflected by Dolphins lineman Kim Bokamper, causing what appeared to be an interception and sure touchdown (which would have given Miami a two-score lead and effectively taken MVP running back John Riggins out of the game), Theismann himself was able to knock the ball out of Bokamper's hands, keeping the score close enough for Washington to stick to the run-heavy strategy that would eventually lead to victory.
-He also led the team to an appearance in Super Bowl XVIII the following year, and would go on to set several Redskins franchise records, including most career passing attempts (3,602), most career passing completions (2,044) and most career passing yards (25,206), while also throwing 160 touchdown passes, with 138 interceptions.
+He threw two touchdowns and with the Redskins trailing 17–13 in the third quarter made arguably the most important defensive play of the game.
+After his pass was deflected by Dolphins lineman Kim Bokamper, causing what appeared to be an interception and sure touchdown that would have given Miami a two-score lead and effectively taken MVP running back John Riggins out of the game, Theismann himself was able to knock the ball out of Bokamper's hands to have it result in an incompletion rather than a catch.
+Later on, Washington ran their way to victory.
+He also led the team to an appearance in Super Bowl XVIII the following year and would go on to set several Redskins franchise records, including most career passing attempts (3,602), most career passing completions (2,044) and most career passing yards (25,206), while also throwing 160 touchdown passes, with 138 interceptions.
 On the ground, he rushed for 1,815 yards and 17 touchdowns.
 He was named NFL MVP in 1983 by four organizations.
 He earned the Player of the Game Award in the second of his two Pro Bowl appearances.
 Theismann also punted once in his career, for one yard against the Chicago Bears.

-In an era when most quarterbacks had long since used variations of a double-bar facemask or "cage" facemasks that afforded more protection, Theismann stood out in his use of a signature one-bar face mask throughout his career.
+In an era when most quarterbacks had long since used variations of a double-bar facemask or "cage" facemasks that afforded more protection, Theismann stood out in his use of a signature one-bar face mask throughout his pro career.

 However, on at least one occasion, Theismann wore a helmet with a more standard facemask.
-Substituting for an ineffective Billy Kilmer against the Dallas Cowboys on October 16, 1977, Theismann entered the game wearing a facemask similar to the style worn by Kenny Stabler at the time.
+Substituting for an ineffective Billy Kilmer against the Dallas Cowboys on October 16, 1977, Theismann entered the game wearing a facemask similar to the style worn by Ken Stabler at the time.